eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

 TopicDataQosPolicy
 ^^^^^^^^^^^^^^^^^^

-Allow the application to attach additional information to a created Topic so that when it is discoverd by a remote application, it can access the data and use it.
+Allow the application to attach additional information to a created Topic so that when it is discovered by a remote application, it can access the data and use it.

 List of QoS Policy data members: